 Section 6.2.1: First Regular Meeting of Year.
 At the first Regular Meeting of the year, the Commission may announce its schedule of dates and times for remaining regular meetings for the calendar year and shall post public notice of the schedule.
 Public notice of the first Regular Meeting shall be given in the same manner as a Special Meeting.

 Section 6.2.2: Regular Meetings.
-The Commission shall meet in regular session which shall be held no less frequently than one meeting per month unless otherwise determined by affirmative vote of a quorum of its members.
+The Commission shall meet in regular session which shall be held no less frequently than one meeting per month unless otherwise determined by an affirmative vote of a quorum of its members before maps are approved.
+After maps are approved, the Commission shall meet no less frequently than once per quarter unless otherwise determined by an affirmative vote of a quorum of its members

 Section 6.2.3: Rescheduled Regular Meetings.
 The Commission may announce revisions to the schedule of regular meetings at any prior meeting or may post revisions to the schedule on the Commission’s website that is fully accessible to the public.
 A Rescheduled Regular Meeting shall substitute for the originally scheduled Regular Meeting for purposes of these rules, and all official actions taken shall have the same force and effect as those taken at a Regular Meeting.

 Section 6.2.4: Special Meetings.
-Special Meetings of the Commission may be scheduled by majority vote of the Commission during a meeting or may be called by the Chairperson, Vice-Chairperson or the Executive Director with not less than an 5 (5) hour notice.
+Special Meetings of the Commission may be scheduled by majority vote of the Commission during a meeting or may be called by the Chairperson, Vice-Chairperson or the Executive Director with not less than a 5 (5) hour notice.
 The location of a special meeting shall be a place and time designated in the special meeting notice.
 All official actions taken at a Special Meeting shall have the same force and effect as those taken at a Regular Meeting of the Commission.

 Section 6.2.5: Closed Sessions.
 The Commission may go into closed session only for purposes not inconsistent with the Court’s opinion in The Detroit News, Inc. v Independent Citizens Redistricting Commission, ___ Mich ___ (2021) (Docket No. 163823).
 Upon written request of a staff person, or the advice or request of General Counsel or any Commissioner that an agenda item falls under permissible closed session purpose(s), the Chairperson shall ask the Secretary to call for a roll call vote to go into closed session.
 Upon a two-thirds affirmative roll call of members serving, the portion of the meeting conducted in closed session not inconsistent with the aforementioned opinion shall be closed to the public.
 The Chair shall state the following information for the record: the result of the roll call vote, the date and time of the closed session, the permissible purpose(s) and the reason(s) for calling the closed session.
 The foregoing information shall be entered into the minutes of the meeting at which the vote is taken and be part of the official record.